 You will need…

-Print cotton in three contrasting designs - we used Foxglove by Aneela Hoey for Cloud9 kindly supplied by Hantex.
+Print cotton in three contrasting designs, fat quarters would work – we used Foxglove by Aneela Hoey for Cloud9 kindly supplied by Hantex.
 See here for stockists.

 Embroidery hoop – 19cm diameter